The St Edmund Hall Association

 It would be remiss of us not to refer to the challenges of the current Covid-19 outbreak and its impact on the College.
-As an Association, we have been truly impressed by the reactions of all the staff at the Hall to the initial phase of the outbreak and lock down, taking care of other staff members and students.
+As an Association, we have been truly impressed by the reactions of all the staff at the Hall to the outbreak and lock down, taking care of other staff members and students.
 Clearly what follows will be a difficult period for the Hall, its staff and students as we all adjust to the environment this terrible virus is creating.
 The President and fellow Aularian Committee members will be in close contact with the Principal, Kathy, and her team to try and provide assistance where possible and will communicate with the Association members as things develop.

 Meet the President – Olly Belcher

 I feel honoured that David Waring passed the baton onto me in February (2020) to be the St Edmund Hall Association President for the next three years.
 My name is Olly Belcher (née Donnelly) and I matriculated in 1999.
 I read Geography at the Hall followed by my MSc in Nature, Society and the Environment.
 In 2008, I set up Shivia, a charity giving families living rural villages near Kolkata the tools and training to start an enterprise from home.

 Aside from work, I am married to George and have three children, aged 8, 6 and 3.
 They are a lively bunch and I look forward to bringing them to the Hall over the next three years to show them my second home…for me a place of academic inspiration, friendship and fun.